1ExistIThink/CSUS-Competitive-Robotics-Club-AUV-PCB/README.md

 # CSUS Competitive Robotics Club AUV PCB Descriptions

 CSUS Competitive Robotics Club AUV PCB.
 This only includes the pinnouts and descriptions of the boards.
+Anything below is purely not helpful unless you are looking for electrical specific information.

 Note that the Main board and Secondary board have isolated grounds.
 Any interaction between them is using isolated components.
 They communicate with 5 pin JST connectors.

 MAIN BOARD SCHEMATIC AND BOARD LAYOUT INFORMATION: (Ideally open the schematic and board layout PDF while reading the information below, a logo will be added as well but this is purely cosmetic)